 PO Box 10254

-After PHARMAC receives the application, we assess whether the application meets the principles of the NPPA Policy.
+After Pharmac receives the application, we assess whether it meets the principles of the NPPA Policy.
 That is:

 - The person has exhausted all other funded alternatives

 - Pharmac has not considered funding the medicine before

 We may seek clinical advice to help us answer these questions.

 If the principles are not met, we will contact the clinician who applied.
 We may invite them to provide more information.

 If the principles are met, we then consider the application against Pharmac's Factors for Consideration.
 We may also seek clinical advice to help us apply the Factors.